Board of Directors and Group EC: areas of responsibility

 Key responsibilities of the Group Executive Committee

-- has overall responsibility for managing operations, subject to delegation by the Board of Directors
+- has overall responsibility for managing operations, subject to delegation by the Board of Directors; and

 Strategy and structure

-- establishes principles on financing through capital markets and the allocation of financial resources within the Group
+- establishes principles on financing through capital markets and the allocation of financial resources within the Group; and

-- establishes the principles for external retrocession and the balancing of Group-wide catastrophe and accumulated risk
+- establishes the principles for external retrocession and the balancing of Group-wide catastrophe and accumulated risk; and

-- has responsibility for the Group’s talent management, subject to the authority of the Board of Directors
+- has responsibility for the Group’s people management, subject to the authority of the Board of Directors.

-- makes proposals for the individual compensation of selected members of senior management
+- makes proposals for the individual compensation of selected members of senior management; and

-The Group EC discharges its responsibilities as a joint body, except for responsibilities delegated to the Group CEO and further individual Group EC members as outlined in the Group Bylaws.
+The Group EC discharges its responsibilities as a joint body, except for responsibilities delegated to the Group CEO and further individual Group EC members as outlined in the SRL Bylaws.